-The Minto Road Housing Site (APN 051-511-35) is designated as Urban High Density Residential--20 units per developable acre, with a minimum 2,000 square feet per unit density, and Urban Open Space along the easterly property line, for the purpose of meeting the Regional Housing Need, as required by State law.
-This Site shall be developed in accordance with an adopted PUD and subject to a Level VII design permit.
+The Minto Road Housing Site (APN 051-511-35) is designated as Urban High Density Residential--20 units per developable acre, with a minimum 2,000 square feet of developable land per unit density, and Urban Open Space along the easterly property line, and is one of the sites selected by the County for the purpose of meeting the Regional Housing Need, as required by State law.
+This site shall be developed in accordance with an adopted PUD and subject to a Level VII design permit.